 The Nationwide Health and Disability Advocacy Service was set up in 1996 and is funded by the Office of the Health and Disability Commissioner.
 It has community-based offices throughout New Zealand and is governed by an independent trust that is contracted to provide advocacy services.
 This state-funded service exists alongside the work of many non-governmental organisations engaged in health advocacy for people with particular health conditions and their families.

 Twenty-first century health advocacy groups included those who campaigned for the legalisation of medicinal cannabis for use by those seeking pain relief.
-In December 2019 the Misuse of Drugs (Medicinal Cannabis) Amendment Act legalised the prescription of non-psychoactive medicinal cannabis to those who are dying or living with chronic pain came into effect in April 2020.
+The Misuse of Drugs (Medicinal Cannabis) Amendment Act 2019 legalising the prescription of non-psychoactive medicinal cannabis to those who are dying or living with chronic pain came into effect in April 2020.

 Local health advocacy organisations often develop with the support of national organisations.
 An example is the Christchurch Mental Health Education and Resource Centre (MHERC), which was set up in 1994 with the support of the Mental Health Foundation to connect mental health community groups and share resources.
 After the 2010–2011 Canterbury earthquakes it assumed particular responsibilities to support community-based mental health advocacy in the region and ran ‘building resilience’ and ‘wellbeing’ workshops.
 1

 Public health activists have also highlighted barriers to indigenous health and advocated for the provision of health services that are consistent with commitments to the Treaty of Waitangi.
 Responses to concerns about Māori health includes the development of iwi and marae-based primary health services in many parts of New Zealand and the development of health promotion material specifically aimed at Māori health consumers.
 Māori health advocacy has contributed to recognition by the Ministry of Health and district health boards (DHBs) that Māori organisations can make unique contributions to the health of their communities.